CELEBRATING ALUMNI SUCCESS

 An athlete who always loved working with his hands, Dr. Torino was fortunate to learn more about the field through a mentor.
-Victor Frankel, MD, PhD, Chairman Emeritus at Hospital for Joint Diseases (now NYU Langone Orthopaedic Hospital) and considered by many to be the father of orthopaedic biomechanics, lived around the corner from his grandparents in Monterey Beach, New Jersey.
+Victor Frankel, MD, PhD, Chairman Emeritus at Hospital for Joint Diseases (now NYU Langone Orthopedic Hospital) and considered by many to be the father of orthopedic biomechanics, lived around the corner from his grandparents in Monterey Beach, New Jersey.
 “He was larger than life to me as a child.
-I was lucky enough to discuss my interest in orthopaedics with him.
+I was lucky enough to discuss my interest in orthopedics with him.
 Frankel had introduced innovative techniques for leg deformity.
 His work with complex and disadvantaged patients inspired me,” says Dr. Torino.
-This experience, along with shadowing other orthopaedic surgeons in his community, solidified his career direction.
+This experience, along with shadowing other orthopedic surgeons in his community, solidified his career direction.
 “I knew I wanted to do adult reconstruction.
 I wanted to help people who have functionally-limiting pain and provide them with reliable solutions to allow them to live more productive lives.”

 After completing a Biomedical Sciences Certificate at the Philadelphia College of Osteopathic Medicine, Dr. Torino was willing to make the sacrifices that were necessary to become a successful medical student at RUSM.
 “Traveling 2000 miles to a remote island away from your family isn’t easy,” says Dr. Torino.
 “But I did everything I could to succeed.
 I studied relentlessly, worked hard during basic sciences and clinical rotations and this effort resulted in graduating with honors.
 My relationships became stronger while at RUSM and I found new extended family with my classmates.
 My wife was incredibly supportive to me throughout my medical school education.
 I wouldn’t have made it without her.”